DevRel-Foundation/persona-library/docs/traits/adoption-modality.md

 More likely to experiment and tinker with a solution.

-- sample demo apps they can take apart and modify
+- sample demo apps they can take apart and modify one attribute at a time to see how it behaves
 - conceptual guides
 - behind the scenes / deconstruction
 - academic explanations